CurvSurf/FindSurface-Samples/BasicSample/Readme.md

 ### Getting Started to develop your own application

-Our [developer website](https://developers.curvsurf.com/documentation.jsp) provides detailed instruction on how to develop using FindSurface SDK.
+Our [developer website](https://developers.curvsurf.com/documentation.jsp) provides detailed instruction on how to develop by using FindSurface SDK.

 CONTACT
 -------

-Send an email to support@curvsurf.com, to contact our support team.
+Send an email to support@curvsurf.com to contact our support team.